 – Tyler Durden – Fight Club

 Just about two years ago my girlfriend and I moved into a new flat.
 Before moving we tried to get rid of some stuff we thought that we really didn’t need anymore e.g. some books.
 But for us, like for many other people, selling or even throwing away our beloved books was a sacrilege.
 Something you don’t talk, no not even think about.
-Because well Books!
+Because well Books right?

 Finally we managed to say ‘let’s be at least a bit reasonable here’ and got rid of some of them yes even of some of our comics.
 Well but still very often we said ‘well we’ll probably never read them again but they look so nice in the shelves’ and kept them.
 So we had a new flat and shelves full of stuff which was nice to look at.

 On the other hand I’ve been using a Ebook-Reader since 2011 and we both are just using cloud services for watching Movies and TV-Series like Netflix or Amazon Prime.
 And we listen to music through Spotify since Mord than a year now.
 In 2014 my girlfriend, who had resisted for a very long time, also started using a Ebook-Reader.
 She just had to admit that for simple reading the concept of an e-book is simply better, despite from the feel and the smell of a paper book.
-For science books and especially books with pictures or diagrams in them th paper version still is much better of course. additionally we both started reading Comics with our tablets, my girlfriend started this shortly after using ebooks.
+For science books and especially books with pictures or diagrams in them the paper version still is much better of course. additionally we both started reading Comics with our tablets, my girlfriend started this shortly after using Ebooks.

 And that’s just the simply facts.
 We didn’t really have use anymore for a ‘hardcopy’ of everything.
 We’ve been ‘going digital’ now for some time and our collections of books, movies, comics where simply collecting more and more dust.
 And so one thing led to another.
-I stumbled upon blogs of people writing about this thing called ‘Downsizing’, like this german article ‘Raus damit!
+I stumbled upon blogs of people writing about this thing called ‘Downsizing’, like this German article ‘Raus damit!
 Mein erster ernstzunehmender Versuch, minimalistischer zu leben‘ and I myself was, again, thinking about getting rid of all the useless, dusty stuff.
 So I talked to my girlfriend, she kinda felt the same and we started to let loose and get rid of things.
 This time with much more enthusiasm than last time.

 And believe me I hear you when you say ‘But what if…?’.
 But what if Netflix, Spotify, Amazon or any other streaming provider shuts down, closes your account or all the digital cloud stuff is lost?
 But what if we are hit by an EMP shockwave and you can’t read any books because you can’t use your Ebook-Reader anymore?
 And what if…?
 And I know how hard this can be and some of the criticism about the usage of all the digital stuff and especially cloud services is very true.
 But I said something about being reasonable and that’s what counts here for me or better said for us.